 Though Falun Gong began in China, in the 20 years since its introduction to the public it has grown to be an international phenomenon.
-From the parks of Australia to community centers in Brooklyn, Falun Gong can be seen everywhere.
+From the parks of Paris to community centers in Brooklyn, Falun Gong can be seen everywhere.
 Its practitioners are inspired by a central tenet of the practice-compassion-to give back to the community and help others.
 A vast number of proclamations, awards, and official recognitions tell of Falun Gong's benefits to society and the lives of individuals.
 The images assembled here provide a mosaic of the many ways Falun Gong practitioners live and share their practice.

-"This group is bringing the entire parade to a much higher level."
+entire parade to a much higher level."
 Parade viewer